 This report is produced by the manager for marketing purposes only and does not constitute an offer or solicitation to subscribe for shares in Brandes Investment Funds plc (the "Company").
 For more information on the risks associated with the Fund, please refer to the section entitled Risk Factors in the main body of the prospectus and the Fund's supplement to the prospectus.
-Full details regarding the Fund are set out in the key information document for packaged retail and insurance-based investment products (the "PRIIPs KID") or, for UK investors, the key investor information document (the "UCITS KIID"), the prospectus, the articles of association and the latest financial reports published for the Company (collectively the "Fund Documents").
+Full details regarding the Fund are set out in the key information document for packaged retail and insurance-based investment products (the "PRIIPs KID") or, for UK investors, the key investor information document (the "UCITS KIID")"), the prospectus, the articles of association and the latest financial reports published for the Company (collectively the "Fund Documents").
 Before any subscription, it is recommended that you read carefully the Fund Documents.
-The information provided in this material should not be considered an investment advice within the meaning of the MiFID II Directive.
+The information provided in this material should not be considered a recommendation to purchase or sell any particular security.
 Income may fluctuate in accordance with market conditions and taxation arrangements.
 Investment in the Fund described in this report carries a substantial degree of risk and places your capital at risk.
 The price and value of investments can go down as well as up.
 Your investment may be subject to a redemption fee.
 You may not get back the original amount invested and you may lose all of your investment.
 Strategies discussed are subject to change at any time by the manager in its discretion due to market conditions or opportunities.
 The foregoing reflects the thoughts and opinions of Brandes Investment Partners® exclusively and is subject to change without notice.

 The Fund Documents may be obtained without cost by contacting the Administrator for the Fund, your Financial Representative, or at the offices of the paying agent or representative in each jurisdiction.
 Austria, Belgium, France, Germany, Luxembourg, Netherlands, and the United Kingdom: FE fundinfo (Luxembourg) S.à.r.l., 6 Boulevard des Lumières, Belvaux, 4369 Luxembourg.
 Spain: Allfunds Bank, S.A., Estafeta 6, la Moraleja, Complejo Plaza de la Fuente, Alcobendas, Madrid, Spain.
 Switzerland: Representative and Paying Agent: BNP Paribas Securities Services, Paris, succursale de Zurich, Selnaustrasse 16, CH-8002 Zurich, Switzerland.
 Please note that not all share classes are available in each of the foregoing jurisdictions listed above.
-All official documentation is also available at www.brandes.com/ucits and you may obtain updated information on the net asset value of the relevant shares at www.fundinfo.com.
+All official documentation is also available at www.brandes.com.
 This report may not be used in any jurisdiction except under circumstances that will result in compliance with any applicable laws and regulations.
 The fund is not offered or sold to "U.S. Persons" as defined in Regulation S of the U.S. Securities Act of 1933.
 This report is reserved for professional clients as defined by the European Directive 2004/39/EC dated 21 April 2004 (MiFID) and is not for retail distribution.
 Brandes Investment Partners (Europe) Limited is regulated by the Central Bank of Ireland and is registered in Ireland at the below address.
 Registration number 510203.